top of page

 Subfamily Papilioninae

 A comprehensive and recognised stable phylogeny for the genus Papilio has been an ongoing problem and debated from a number of studies over the last 40 years.
 The most recent research has created a time-calibrated species-level Papilio molecular phylogeny producing a reference framework (Condamine et al., 2023).
 From a total of approximately 600 species within this subfamily, there is a global total of 235 Papilio species of which 60 occur within the Afrotropical region.
 Afrotropical species have been split into four subgenera, 22 species being recorded in Uganda.
 There is a global total of 100 Graphium species, of which 41 are found within the Afrotropical region and 12 within Uganda.
-Within the park there have been 18 species from the two genera recorded at the park; Papilio with 14 species and Graphium with four.
+Within the park there have been 19 species from the two genera recorded at the park; Papilio with 14 species and Graphium with five.
 Being nectar feeders they were never found within traps and none of the species recorded within the park could be described as common and generally would be found within the forest fringes.

 Genus Graphium